JP Morgan lifts Harmony Gold Mining Company Limited [HMY] price estimate. Who else is bullish?

-Harmony Gold Mining Company Limited [NYSE: HMY] gained 4.98% on the last trading session, reaching $4.85 price per share at the time.
+Harmony Gold Mining Company Limited [NYSE: HMY] loss -1.78% on the last trading session, reaching $4.98 price per share at the time.
 The company report on November 24, 2020 that Deutsche Bank’s Depositary Receipts Virtual Investor Conference presentations now available for on-demand viewing.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.